ElSombrero2/elsombrero/Readme.md

  const app = express()
 ```

-Create your Main class that take the **Register** decorator and pass your controllers, services and your express app in your context.
+Create your Main class that take the **Register** decorator and pass your controllers, services and your **Express.js** app in your context.

 ``` Typescript